-Current SoonerCare Provider Agreement with OHCA to provide Habilitation Training Specialist services to OKDHS/DDSD HCBS waiver members.
+Current SoonerCare Provider Agreement with OHCA to provide HTS services to DHS/DDS HCBS waiver members.

 Providers must complete the DHS/DDS sanctioned training curriculum.
-Habilitation providers are at least 18 years old, specifically trained to meet the unique needs of the waiver member, successfully complete all required background checks in accordance with 56 O.S. § 1025.2 and receive supervision, guidance and oversight from a contracted agency staff with a minimum of four years of any combination of college level education and/or "full-time equivalent" experience in serving people with disabilities.
+Habilitation providers are at least 18 years old, specifically trained to meet the unique needs of the waiver member and successfully complete all required background checks in accordance with 56 O.S. § 1025.2.

-Family members who provide HTS services must meet the same standards as providers who are unrelated to the member.
+Family members who provide Habilitation Training Specialist (HTS) services must meet the same standards as providers who are unrelated to the member.

+Annually

+mandin C. Doution and Compine

+ppendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

 Service Type: Statutory Service Service Name: Habilitation Training Specialist Services

+rovider Category:

+gency

+ovider Type:

-Provider Category: Individual Provider Type: Habilitation Training Specialist
+abilitation Training Specialist Agency

+ovider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

-Current SoonerCare Provider Agreement with OHCA to provide Habilitation Training Specialist services to OKDHS/DDSD HCBS waiver members.
+Current SoonerCare Provider Agreement with OHCA to provide HTS services to DHS/DDS HCBS waiver members.

 Providers must complete the DHS/DDS sanctioned training curriculum.
-Habilitation providers are at least 18 years old, specifically trained to meet the unique needs of the waiver member, successfully complete all required background checks in accordance with 56 O.S. § 1025.2 and receive supervision, guidance and oversight from a contracted agency staff with a minimum of four years of any combination of college level education and/or "full-time equivalent" experience in serving people with disabilities.
+Habilitation providers are a least 18 years old, specifically trained to meet the unique needs of the waiver member, successfully complete all required background checks in accordance with 56 O.S. § 1025.2 and receive supervis guidance and oversight from a contracted agency staff with a minimum of four years of any combin of college level education and/or full-time equivalent experience in serving people with disabilities. ion, ation

-Family members who provide HTS services must meet the same standards as providers who are unrelated to the member.
+Family members who provide Habilitation Training Specialist (HTS) services must meet the same standards as providers who are unrelated to the member.

-Verification of Provider Qualifications Entity Responsible for Verification:
+erification of Provider Qualifications Entity Responsible for Verification:

+DHS/DDS

+Frequency of Verification:

+Annually